Skunk Baxter Expands Musical Horizons with Debut Solo Album ‘Speed of Heat’

 Take a listen here…

-Order Speed of Heat here (opens in new tab).
+Order Speed of Heat here.

-Rod Brakes is a music writer with an expertise in all things guitar-related.
-Having spent many years at the coalface as a guitar dealer and tech, Rod's more recent work as a journalist covering artists, industry pros and gear includes writing hundreds of articles and features for the likes of Guitarist, Total Guitar, Guitar World, Guitar Player and MusicRadar, as well as contributions for specialist books, blogs and social media.
+Rod Brakes is a music journalist with an expertise in guitars.
+Having spent many years at the coalface as a guitar dealer and tech, Rod's more recent work as a writer covering artists, industry pros and gear includes contributions for leading publications and websites such as Guitarist, Total Guitar, Guitar World, Guitar Player and MusicRadar in addition to specialist music books, blogs and social media.
 He is also a lifelong musician.